Scrappyz/Ctemplate/README.md

   -o, --overwrite-existing         Overwrite existing files -f, --force                      Overwrite whole directory
 ```
 Use the `init` subcommand to initialize a template in the current directory.
-To use the `init` subcommand, you type in `template.exe init` then follow it up with the name of the template you want to initialize.
+To use the `init` subcommand, you type in `ctemplate.exe init` then follow it up with the name of the template you want to initialize.

 #### Examples
 Let's say you want to initialize a template named `cpp-app`, you run:
 ```
-template.exe init cpp-app
+ctemplate.exe init cpp-app
 ```
 This will initialize the template named `cpp-app` to the current directory.